 9. Graft-versus-host disease criteria:

-- Subject must be at least 2 months (from first dose of lenalidomide) from stem cell
+- Participants must be at least 2 months (from first dose of lenalidomide) from

-- Subject must have no evidence of active acute or chronic GVHD (Grade 0) for 4 weeks
+- Participants must have no evidence of active acute or chronic GVHD (Grade 0) for

-- If the subject has a history of maximum Grade 1 or 2 GVHD that was treated with
+- If the participants have a history of maximum Grade 1 or 2 GVHD that was treated

-systemic steroid (≥ 0.5 mg/kg/day prednisone equivalents) or other non-steroid
+with systemic steroid (≥ 0.5 mg/kg/day prednisone equivalents) or other

-o If the subject has a history of Grade 3 or greater GVHD, the subject must be
+- If the participants have a history of Grade 3 or greater GVHD, the

-o Topical therapy is permitted and does not imply the subject has active acute or
+- Topical therapy is permitted and does not imply the participants have active

 - Physiologic dosing of hydrocortisone is permitted.